BAE Systems Phoenix

 The BAE Systems Phoenix (originally GEC-Marconi Phoenix) was an all-weather, day or night, real-time surveillance Unmanned Air Vehicle.
 It had a twin-boom UAV with a surveillance pod, from which the imagery was data linked to a ground control station (GCS) that also controlled the aircraft in flight.
 It was the third generation of UAV in British Army service with the Royal Artillery after SD/1 and Canadair Midge.

-The Phoenix was a fairly typical combat surveillance UAV, powered by a 20 kW (26 hp) piston engine, but is distinctive in that it is a "tractor" aircraft, with the propeller in the front.
+The Phoenix was a typical combat surveillance UAV, powered by a 20 kW (26 hp) piston engine, but is distinctive in that it is a "tractor" aircraft, with the propeller in the front.
 This tends to obstruct a sensor turret, and so the sensor payload, built around an infrared imager, was carried in a pod slung well under the fuselage.
-Phoenix was mostly made of Kevlar and other plastics.
+Phoenix was made of Kevlar and other plastics.

 Phoenix was 'zero-length' launch being projected into the air from a launch-rail mounted on the back of a truck.
 The launch rail having been originally developed for the US Army Aquilla UAV that failed to enter service.
 The Phoenix was recovered by parachute, landing on its back, with a crushable "hump" on the back taking up the impact.
 The zero-length take-off and landing was an essential requirement for operating in NATO's Central Region and deployment in a forward divisional area.
 Maximum flight time was around 4 hours.

 Phoenix sensors provided imagery direct to the GCS where it was analysed and reported to artillery headquarters, to command level, or to a Phoenix troop command post.
 The principal method of communication from the GCS to artillery on the ground was via the Battlefield Artillery Target Engagement System (BATES).
 The UAV could be launched within an hour of reaching its launch site.
 A second UAV can be launched within a further eight minutes and up to two UAVs can be controlled from the same ground station.